top of page

 Scholastic Classroom Magazine has different resources about talking to students about the coronavirus for grades PreK-3, Grades 4-5 and Grades 6-12 and videos and resources about washing hands, studying the immune systems, sneezing etc.

-The Guidance Alliance has created a A Free Printable Handout for Parents and Teachers on Coping with Covid-19 that includes a discussion on normalizing anxiety, using coping skills and online educational tools.
+The Guidance Alliance has created a Free Printable Handout for Parents and Teachers on Coping with Covid-19 that includes a discussion on normalizing anxiety, using coping skills and online educational tools.

 The Yale Center for Emotional Intelligence Team also offered an article that outlines some tips for Managing Anxiety Around Covid-19 including reminders to: start with yourself, be aware of your own emotions and accept how you feel, focus on the facts, control the amount of information you take in, don’t be afraid to say no, respect others’ decisions but know what’s right for you, be your best self when dealing with stigma and fears and support others who are dealing with anxiety and uncertainty.